 - trouble swallowing

 Symptoms of GERD may disrupt your daily life.
 Fortunately, they can usually be controlled with treatment.
-Options include both medications and lifestyle changes like:
+Options include:

 - diet modification

 - smoking cessation